 Having strong non-profit accounting and expense management practices in place is vital for non-profits to help to protect them from waste and fraud.
 In addition to good internal controls and expense management software, non-profits may benefit by switching from paper-based systems to paperless methods such as credit cards or debit cards.
 One of the problems with accounting for non-profit organizations when they use credit cards, is that they may be difficult for them to obtain one if they do not have substantial credit histories.

-Debit cards for non-profits from Bento for Business might be a better option.
+Business Visa debit cards for non-profits from Bento for Business might be a better option.
 The cards do not require credit approvals and do not charge interest on the balances.
 They also come with strong built-in controls, allowing your organization to restrict the types of spending that can be completed with each card.
-Choosing prepaid cards can allow your organization to get rid of check writing and reimbursement processes so that you can prevent theft.
+Choosing business debit cards can allow your organization to get rid of check writing and reimbursement processes so that you can prevent theft.
 Please call us at 866.289.1104 to find out more or signup for our free 60 day trial.

 Applying does NOT affect your credit score!*This is not a credit card.